|Ripley OH: an abolitionist stronghold.|

 battle flag is last.

 So too bad about the Confederate flag.
-This is a good time to point out that this flag was never the official national flag of the CSA, it was the the battle flag used by the Army of Northern Virginia under General Lee and the Army of Tennessee, the largest CSA field army.
+This is a good time to point out that this flag was never the official national flag of the CSA, it was the battle flag used by the Army of Northern Virginia under General Lee and the Army of Tennessee, the largest CSA field army.
 The first national flag was the Stars and Bars.
 The second national flag did incorporate the more familiar rebel flag as did the third.

 People that display the rebel flag in modern times like to say "it's about heritage, not hate".
 Maybe the flag had noble origins to some but that doesn't really matter now.
-The Southern states dashed that notion when they started a war which cost the lives 750,000 people.
+The Southern states dashed that notion when they started a war which cost the lives of 750,000 people.
 The Ku Klux Klan and other white supremacist groups also dashed that notion when they used this flag to terrorize and murder African-Americans in post-Antebellum America.
 The states of Mississippi and Georgia yet again dashed that notion when it was used as a protest against school integration in the 1950s.
 The Confederate flag flew over the Alabama state capitol from 1961-1993.
-On June 11th 1963 the University of Alabama was desegregated by Federal force while Gov. George "segregation forever" Wallace, protested in front of the school doors and 5 years later used the Confederate flag in his Presidential bid.
+On June 11th, 1963 the University of Alabama was desegregated by Federal force while Gov. George "segregation forever" Wallace, protested in front of the school doors and 5 years later used the Confederate flag in his Presidential bid.
 Wow, that's some heritage!
 I hate to invoke Godwin's Law but the swastika was a perfectly acceptable symbol to many cultures for centuries until the Nazis appropriated it.
 Same thing.
 No one is walking around with a swastika on their shirt or truck unless they want to be known as a white supremacist.
 So Mississippi, follow Georgia's lead and get the rebel battle flag of oppression off your US State flag.
 Oh also, enough with the passive aggressive license plates, 10 US States offer the flag as an option.
 I realize you think that this is the good old days but please stop.
 It's embarrassing y'all.